deepanshu1420/jwtAuthentication/README.md

 - **User Login** – Authenticate users and issue JWT tokens.
 - **Protected Routes** – Access restricted pages only if logged in.
 - **Logout** – Safely terminate session by clearing JWT.
 - **Server-Side Rendering** – Pages rendered using Handlebars templates.
+- **Form Validation** – Real-time checks and server-side sanitization for all forms.
+- **Modern UI & Animations** – Liquid glass-style components with responsive design and smooth effects.

 ---